he-yang/Excel-to-JSON/source/privacy.md

 ## 2. Scope of This Policy

-This Privacy Policy applies to the **Excel-to-JSON** Service, which is a Microsoft Excel add-in or web application that allows users to convert Excel files into JSON format.
+This Privacy Policy applies to the **Excel-to-JSON** Service, which is a Microsoft Excel/WPS add-in or web application that allows users to convert Excel/WPS files into JSON format.
 This policy describes how we handle data processed through the Service.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-8772217510669640"
      crossorigin="anonymous"></script>